 Lupe Marks (Founder Director)

 Lupe (Peruvian) has a Bachelor of Arts (Magna Cum Laude) in Spanish and Education from Towson University.
-Nine years ago, Lupe co-founded the Spanish Immersion Summer Camp.
+Fifteen years ago, Lupe co-founded the Spanish Immersion Summer Camp.
 She created and led the "Grupo de Juego" Spanish Program for children ages 1 to 5 at the TESS Center in Silver Spring for 2 years.
 She taught Spanish to home-schooled children ages 4 to 6 in the Rockville area.
 She taught Spanish for 2 years at Paint Branch Montessori School to Pre-K through 6th grade students.
 For 2 years, students at the Takoma Park Child Development Center loved to answer "Excelente!" whenever Sra.
 Lupe asked about their work.
 She ran "La Hora de Juego" play time program at the Takoma Park Library for 2 years.
 She taught at Clara Barton Center for Children in Bethesda for 2 years.
 Currently, she runs a bilingual program at the Chevy Chase Library in Chevy Chase Maryland.
 She also ran the bilingual program at the Little Falls Library in Bethesda for 5 years.
-In the Fall of 2014, she is offering bilingual programs at the Wheaton Library.
+In the Fall of 2014, she offered bilingual programs at the Wheaton Library.
 She served as head of the Teacher Development Training Committee at Adat Shalom Torah School in Bethesda, and sat on the Torah School's Board for the school year 2009-2010.
 She is member of the Maryland Foreign Language Association and National Network for Early Language Learning.

 Lupe has been incorporating Faber and Mazlish's How To Talk So Kids Will Listen & Listen So Kids Will Talk (HarperCollins 2002) and How To Talk So Kids Can Learn (Simon & Schuster 2003) in her classes.
 She implements techniques from Fay and Funk's Teaching with Love and Logic (Love and Logic Press 1995), and Lawrence Cohen's Playful Parenting (Ballantine, 2001).